-Version 3.1 adds significantly more flexibility to this system by not only allowing each flow group to be either matrix based or lane flow based but also allowing each flow group to cover different areas of the modelled network.
+Version 3.1 adds significantly more flexibility by allowing each flow group to be either matrix based or lane flow based or a combination of both methods and also allows each flow group to cover different areas of the modelled network.
 This allows great flexibility in defining traffic flows as the most appropriate method of defining flows can be used for any particular section of the network or for any particular type of traffic.

 For example consider a network consisting of a signal roundabout connected to a corridor of signal junctions with a new development at the end of the corridor.
-Assuming traffic turning counts for each junction, an origin-destination count for the signal roundabout and projections of traffic generation for the new development are available.
+Typically traffic turning counts for each junction, an origin-destination count for the signal roundabout and projections of traffic generation for the new development would be available.
 One option could be to enter all of the turning counts into LinSig and use matrix estimation to estimate a matrix for the entire network.
 This is probably too detailed in this situation as although the origin-destination pattern is important for the signal roundabout it is probably unnecessary to know OD information for the whole combined network.
-It is however probably important to consider the whole network when considering how development traffic will route away from the development especially when having to manage a large number of development options.
+It is however probably important to consider the whole network when considering how development traffic will travel away from the development especially when having to manage a large number of development options.

-LinSig3.1 now allows a matrix based flow group to be used for the signal roundabout, a new lane based flow group for the corridor together with several development traffic flow groups each of which covers the entire network.
-These flow groups can be defined independently and then merged together to provide a full definition of traffic flows within the modelled network.
-At any point any of these component flow groups can be changed with new overall traffic flows being automatically recalculated.
+LinSig 3.1 now allows matrix based flows to be used for the signal roundabout and lane based flows to be used for the corridor.
+These base flows can be combined with several development traffic flow groups each of which covers the entire network.
+At any point either the base traffic or development flow groups can be changed with new overall traffic flows being automatically recalculated.
 This new system also helps isolate changes to traffic flows to sub areas of the network avoiding the need to recalibrate the whole network when changes occur in only one small area.